Rob Burton, CEO

 Randall Curtis, Executive Vice President and COO

 Randall began working in construction as a co-op for local construction companies while still in college.
 Shortly after graduating from Auburn, Randall launched a long and successful career with Hoar Construction, beginning as Project Manager with teams that built large retail centers.
 During his 29 years with the Hoar, he has gained a broad base of experience across market sectors, including starting a new division to work with the federal government and managing more than 5 million square feet of projects.

 In 2018, Randall was named Chief Operating Officer in addition to his Executive Vice President role.
 He is responsible for day-to-day operations and overall management of Hoar Construction.
 One of Randall’s other top priorities has always been recruiting and retaining top talent within our industry to continue our company’s success and overall growth.

 Randall serves on the national board of directors for Associated Builders and Contractors (ABC) and is the past state chairman of the board for ABC Alabama.
 He is also a member of the Executive Advisory Board for Auburn’s McWhorter School of Building Science and the Camp Smile A Mile board.
 In the past, he has served on the board for Cornerstone Schools of Alabama and currently serves on the board of directors for BigTime Ministries.
 He is also an Army National Guard veteran.

 Doug Eckert, Executive Vice President and CAO

 Doug Eckert came to Hoar more than a decade ago from Birmingham’s largest law firm, where he served on the Executive Committee and ran the International Practice Group.
 As a partner in the firm’s internationally-recognized Construction and Procurement Practice Group, he represented primarily large general contractors in their everyday business.

-As EVP for business operations, Doug is responsible for many of the company’s shared services, including legal, risk management, and human resources.
+As EVP and Chief Administrative Officer, Doug is responsible for many of the company’s shared services, including legal, risk management, and human resources.
 He holds risk certifications and is active in many legal organizations.
 A certified mediator and arbitrator who has written and lectured on international arbitration, Doug once served as the North American representative for the London Court of International Arbitration.